 Eligibility for free and reduced price meals is based upon the economic need of the family.
 Applications for this program are distributed each September and may be obtained at the main office throughout the school year.
 Parents must file a new application for the program each September.
 Families who fail to file a new application annually will be discontinued from the program by Oct.
 1. For information, please call Food Service Director Nicky Boehm at 399-9141, ext.
 85003.

 Through a cooperative arrangement between BH-BL and the YMCA, Y-care is available for elementary students before and after school.
 The YMCA also offers care on 1/2 days, as a separate program.
-Y-care is located before school at Pashley, and after school at all three elementary schools.
+Y-care is located before and after school at all three elementary schools.
 For more information, contact the Greater Glenville Family YMCA Child Care Office at 399-8118, extension 3321.